Lists are currently in beta. If you’d like to participate in the beta, please reach out to us in support.

 Add contacts to lists with the API

-When creating a contact, updating a contact, or sending in an event with the API, you can include a lists in the payload.
+Utilizing the Cocoonmail API you can programmatically add and remove contacts to and from Lists.
+When creating a contact, updating a contact, or sending in an event with the API, you can include alists

-This lists object is a list IDs.
+object is a list IDs.

 Mailing list IDs can be found in the app (click the ID to add it to your clipboard) or by using the API.